Accounting: BS, BA

-A dual major in accounting and economics is also available.
+- A dual major in accounting and economics is also available.
 Students meeting the requirements for the dual major can receive a BA or a BS.
-Information about this degree is found in the USU catalog.
+Talk to your academic advisor to find out more about completing a dual degree.

-- BS - Logan Campus , Regional Campuses (Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez, Delta, Ephraim, Junction, Kanab, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Price, Richfield, Roosevelt (Uintah Basin), Tooele, Vernal (Uintah Basin), Wendover)
+- BS - Logan, Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cortez (CO), Delta, Ephraim, Junction, Kanab, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover

 With a degree in accounting, students may pursue the following careers:

 - Public accountant - auditing, taxes, consulting (with graduate degree)

 - IRS agent

 - Forensic accounting